A couple of updates:

 - Aero will add a second Dash 8-Q400 (ex-G-JEDN) to its fleet; the aircraft is stored at Exeter.

 - The BAe 125-800B (5N-BOO; ex-5N-AGZ) which formerly belonged to the Presidential Air Fleet has been resprayed at Lanseria.
+The aircraft is registered to Gyro Air.

 - Wings Aviation’s Beech 200 King Air (5N-IHS) has been parked at Lanseria for years now.
 Perhaps it will be operated again by JedAir.